-Jasleen Kaur (b.1986 in Glasgow, Scotland) is an artist currently living and working in London.
-Brought up in a traditional Sikh household in Glasgow, her work is an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
+Jasleen Kaur is an artist who lives and works in London.
+Brought up in a traditional Sikh household in Glasgow, Kaur makes work that provides an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
 Her practice examines the hierarchy of histories and labour using a range of mediums and methods including sculpture, video, conversation and writing.

 Kaur employs the cobbled together as an artistic approach, another way to understand the already-made.
 Her refashioned objects are based on instinct and resourcefulness, reflecting a hybridity of national custom and reconsidering the realities of materiality, usage and everyday routine.
 Creating associations between past and present, high and low culture, mass produced and singular, she flattens hierarchies and acknowledges the less visible.
-A practice centring on tending her relationships with people and her understanding of materials, makes the processes employed as important as the outcomes.
+Kaur’s practice centres on tending her relationships with people and her understanding of materials; for Kaur, the processes employed are as important as the outcomes.

-Group exhibitions include: Daughter of a perpetual foreigner, as part of Art 50 Weekender at BALTIC Centre for Contemporary Art 2019, Newcastle Artists Housing Prototype Show (curated by Eastside Projects)—Artcore 2019, Derby P is for Portrait—The Art House, Worcester 2019.
-For more information visit: http://jasleenkaur.co.uk/
+Group exhibitions include: Daughter of a perpetual foreigner, Art 50 Weekender, BALTIC Centre for Contemporary Art, Newcastle (2019); Artists Housing Prototype Show, curated by Eastside Projects, Artcore, Derby (2019); P is for Portrait, The Art House, Worcester (2019).